 The sleep patterns of a newborn usually consist of sleeping through most of the day and waking only for meals.
 This may present a dilemma for new parents.
 Babies don’t have a set schedule, sleeping anywhere from 16 to 17 hours per day, and seem to get hungry every few hours.
 This can make it difficult for new parents to get rest.

 Wondering why the sleep patterns of a newborn tend to be so different from older children and adults?

-For the first six months, your baby isn’t consistently producing enough melatonin, particularly at night.
+For the first six months, babies don’t consistently produce enough melatonin, particularly at night.
 The presence of light decreases melatonin levels and helps wake you up in the morning.
 Inversely, darkness increases melatonin levels, easing you into restful sleep at night.
-However, the lack of melatonin in your little one’s body interferes with the natural circadian rhythm that regulates the sleep-wake cycle.
+However, the lack of melatonin in babies’ bodies interferes with the natural circadian rhythm that regulates the sleep-wake cycle.

-You’ll be relieved to know that the sleep patterns of a newborn eventually level out as they approach their first birthday.
+The sleep patterns of a newborn eventually level out as they approach their first birthday.
 They slowly adapt to their own circadian rhythm and begin sleeping for longer stretches.
 Later, we’ll discuss good sleep habits to ease the transition.

 Further encourage their independence by waiting a few minutes to respond to a fussy baby.
-It teaches them to fall back asleep on their own.
+This teaches them to fall back asleep on their own.
 If the crying continues, check on them, but avoid turning on the light, playing with them, or picking them up.